v-wjrong/imrrong_weixin-java-miniapp-demo/docs/en/docs/src/main/java/com/github/binarywang/demo/wx/miniapp/WxMaDemoApplication.md

     C --> D
 ```

-This code represents a standard Spring Boot application launcher class, where the main configuration class is marked with the @SpringBootApplication annotation, and the SpringApplication.run() method is invoked in the main method to start the embedded web server and Spring application context.
-The flowchart illustrates the class structure, annotations, and the invocation relationship of the startup logic, with the core focus being Spring Boot's auto-configuration and startup process.
+This code represents a standard Spring Boot application startup class.
+The main configuration class is marked with the @SpringBootApplication annotation, and the SpringApplication.run() method is called within the main method to launch the embedded web server and Spring application context.
+The flowchart illustrates the class structure, annotations, and the invocation relationship of startup logic, with the core focus being Spring Boot's auto-configuration and startup process.

 ### Field List